-- \$ Some options for boosting income are better for one-time bills and other options can help with monthly shortfalls. - \$ Check into resources that can help increase your income. - \$ Borrowing now means you'll have less money later. - \$ Track your spending so you can find places to cut back and free up money in your budget.
+- \$ Some options for boosting income are better for one-time bills and other options can help with regular monthly shortfalls. - \$ Check into resources that can help increase your income. - \$ Borrowing now means you'll have less money later. - \$ Track your spending so you can find places to cut back and free up money in your budget.

-"Money \$mart in Head Start" is provided by UW-Extension Family Living as part of the Head Start Financial Capability Project funded through the Annie E. Casey Foundation and reviewed by Ruth N. Schriefer, Family Living Agent, UW-Extension Iowa County.
-Authored by Sarah Siegel, Family Living Educator, UW-Extension Wood County and Peggy Olive, Financial Capability Specialist, UW-Madison/Extension.
+UW-Madison Extension "Money \$mart" is provided by UW-Madison Division of Extension as part of the "Money \$mart in Head Start" Financial Capability Project funded through the Annie E. Casey Foundation and reviewed by Ruth N. Schriefer, Extension Educator, UW-Extension Iowa County.
+Authored by Sarah Siegel, Extension Educator, Wood County and Peggy Olive, Financial Capability Specialist, UW-Madison/Extension.
 University of Wisconsin, U.S. Department of Agriculture and Wisconsin counties cooperating.
-Copyright © 2017 by the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin-Extension.
+Copyright © 2022 by the Board of Regents of the University of Wisconsin System doing business as the University of Wisconsin-Madison Division of Extension.
 All rights reserved.
-An EEO/AA employer, University of Wisconsin-Extension provides equal opportunities in employment and programming, including Title VI, Title IX, and the Americans with Disabilities Act (ADA) requirements.
+An EEO/AA employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title VI, Title IX, the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act requirements.